This is Dundee's story of those that served in the First World War, and of the people left at home

 According the the St Andrews University Roll of Honour Sidney was awarded the Military Cross on 08.05.1915 “For conspicuous gallantry on the 10th March 1915, during an attack at Neuve Chapelle, when he showed great dash in command of a party which advanced over the open and captured many prisoners and an enemy machine gun”.

 Information kindly supplied by Christine Johnston.
-Additional information supplied by Sandra Muir and Gary Thomson
+Additional information supplied by Sandra Muir, Gary Thomson and Michael Caldwell

 Can you tell us more about Sidney Herbert Steven'?
 Some additional facts, a small story handed down through the family or perhaps a picture or an heirloom you can share online.
 Contact our curator...